FDA panel to focus on safety of Novartis gene therapy drug

 The keenly anticipated preliminary review of the leukemia treatment, posted on the FDA's website on Monday, comes two days ahead of the advisory panel meeting, which will discuss the drug and vote on whether the benefits exceed the risks.

-If approved, the drug would be first gene therapy to be approved in the United States.
+If approved, the drug, tisagenlecleucel, would be the first gene therapy to be approved in the United States.
 The FDA is not obliged to follow the recommendations of its advisors but typically does so.

 The panel's decision could have significant implications not only for Novartis but for companies making similar drugs, including Kite Pharma Inc. Juno Therapeutics Inc and bluebird bio Inc.

-All four are developing drugs based on a new technology known as CAR-T, or chimeric antigen receptor T-cell therapy, which harnesses the body's own immune cells to recognize and attack malignant cells.
+The drugs use a new technology known as CAR-T, or chimeric antigen receptor T-cell therapy, which harnesses the body's own immune cells to recognize and attack malignant cells.

+If approved they are expected to cost up to $500,000 and generate billions of dollars for their developers.
+Success would also help advance a cancer-fighting technique that scientists have been trying to perfect for decades.

 Novartis is applying for approval in the first instance to treat B-cell acute lymphoblastic leukemia (ALL), the most common type of childhood cancer in the United States.